selinaerhabor/memory-game/README.md

 ## 4.2 HTML and CSS Validation Results:
-The HTML and CSS code for the Memory Game has been tested using official validators, screenshots of the Browser Test results are available via the links below and can also be found in a folder called `browser-tests` under the `Tests` folder.
+The HTML and CSS code for the Memory Game has been tested using official validators, screenshots of the Browser Test results are available via the links below and can also be found in a folder called `browser-tests` under the `tests` folder.

 **HTML code**
-* Mimic the Memory Game has [passed](https://github.com/selinaerhabor/memory-game/tree/master/Tests/browser-tests/Result%20-%20HTML%20Validator.png) with no errors returned.
+* Mimic the Memory Game has [passed](https://github.com/selinaerhabor/memory-game/tree/master/tests/browser-tests/result-html-validator.png) with no errors returned.

 **CSS Code**
-* Mimic the Memory Game has [passed](https://github.com/selinaerhabor/memory-game/tree/master/Tests/browser-tests/Result%20-%20CSS%20Validator.png) with no errors returned.
+* Mimic the Memory Game has [passed](https://github.com/selinaerhabor/memory-game/tree/master/tests/browser-tests/result-css-validator.png) with no errors returned.

 ## 4.3 Jasmine Tests Results: